rakyat-game/CryptoBuddy/README.md

 These functionalities are planned to be implemented and tested before the end of the project deadline.

-- **Portfolio building**: Add or remove cryptocurrencies from your portfolio at will.
+- **Portfolio building**: Buy and sell cryptocurrencies from your portfolio at will.
 There will be a dedicated page for the portfolio showing current balance and data for all owned assets.
     Adding and removing can be done via the detailed coin page or on the portfolio page itself.
+    Additionally, the data in the portfolio will be persistent.

 - **Favorites Selection**: Add specific coins to your list of favorites and